couchbase/sync_gateway/src/github.com/couchbase/sync_gateway/docs/design/cache/single_writer.md

 ##Single Writer Cache

-The primary goal of the distributed cache implementation for Sync Gateway is to provide an alternative to the existing in-memory change cache.
-The existing cache requires each Sync Gateway node to process every mutation occuring on the Couchbase Server bucket.
-The intention of the distributed cache is to increase the scaling capacity of a Sync Gateway cluster.
+The single writer cache aims to improve Sync Gateway scalability by avoiding the use of multiple server feeds, and centralizing the feed processing work on a single node that can be scaled up.
+Under this model there will still be a threshold at which the inflow rate on the feed exceeds the ability for a single Sync Gateway to process it, but this limit should be significantly higher than the existing in-memory model.

 ###Overview

 - **Single TAP/DCP feed** - Sync Gateway cluster only uses a single TAP/DCP feed, instead of one per Sync Gateway node
 - **Scale up writer, scale out readers** – Can increase Sync Gateway cluster capacity by scaling up the cache writer node, and scaling out cache reader nodes.
+- **Batched cache writer** - Improve processing capacity by batching cache update operations

 ###Cache Format
-(see cache_overview)
+Uses sequence-indexed array, as described in the cache overview documentation.

 ###Cache Writer

 The cache writer is responsible for writing sequences to the cache, and determining and publishing the **stable sequence** value.

-For each sequence seen on the feed, the cache writer needs to perform the following operations on the cache:
+For each sequence seen on the feed, the cache writer must perform the following operations on the cache:
  1. Insert a new **sequence document** to the cache.
  2. For each channel associated with the revision:
   - Read and update of the **cache block** corresponding to the channel and sequence
   - Increment the **channel counter** document for the channel
  3. Update the **stable sequence** document (when appropriate)

+For a document with `n` channels, this results in:
+ * `n` reads
+ * `n + 2` writes
+ * `n` incrs
+ * `3n + 2` total operations per document (with the caveat that all operations aren't equal)

 To improve performance, these updates can be batched and performed in parallel.
 The POC uses the following approach: